 These ten men told the Israelites that the Promised Land was terrible and that they were better off going back into slavery in Egypt.

-Meanwhile, two men Joshua and Caleb did believe God’s promise and encouraged the Israelites that they could take possession of the land because God was with them.
-But the Israelites didn’t believe them and the ten spies who doubted God’s word talked about stoning Joshua and Caleb.
+Meanwhile, two of the spies, Joshua and Caleb, did believe God's promise and encouraged the Israelites that they could take possession of the land because God was with them.
+But the Israelites didn't believe them and the ten spies who doubted God's word talked about stoning Joshua and Caleb.

 God got mad at the Israelites for not believing Him and Joshua and Caleb.
 And because they focused on their fear rather than believing God's word, only Joshua and Caleb and those who believed God were able to go into the Promised Land.

 Look at all they missed out on because they compared themselves to the occupants of their land.
 The comparisons weren't accurate.
 They were greatly exaggerated.
 And completely ignored what God had told them.
 And they missed out on the land flowing with milk and honey (and giant grapes!) for the rest of their life.

 What a waste comparison was!
 It kept them out of the Promised Land.
 It made them believe their fears rather than God.
 It made them doubt God's amazing plan and instead believe they were better off in slavery.

 Comparison can do the same to us.
 It can keep us out of our Promised Land that God has promised us.
 It can make us believe we're better off in our little comfort zone rather than where God wants us to be.
 It can make us believe we're not good enough to do what God has told us He is going to do for us.

 Decades later, the Israelites were in their Promised Land, but they had (again) disobeyed God's commands and so God allowed the Midianites, a cruel group of people, to oppress them and continually battle with them.
 The Israelites had to hide from them and were experiencing starvation due to the Midianites taking everything from them.
 Finally, the Israelites turned to God and begged for mercy.